-Targeted portfolio turnover is defined as the frequency that each of the underlying asset managers' fund holdings is expected to change over a year.
-The Trustee's Investment Adviser monitors this on behalf of the Trustee as part of the regular manager monitoring they carry out on behalf of the Trustee and flags to the Trustee where there are concerns.
+Targeted portfolio turnover is defined as the expected frequency with which each underlying asset managers' fund holdings change over a year.
+The Scheme's Investment Adviser monitors this on behalf of the Trustee as part of the manager monitoring it provides to the Trustee and flags to the Trustee where there are concerns.
 For the avoidance of doubt, the annuity policy with Aviva is excluded from this assessment.